CaryWill/json-to-types.nvim/README.md

 # 🚬 json-to-types.nvim

-A plugin for lazy people who don't want to write types by hand.
-This plugin will convert JSON to various types based on the selected language.
+A Neovim plugin designed to simplify the process of generating type definitions from JSON.
+This plugin supports multiple programming languages, making it a versatile tool for developers who want to save time and avoid manually writing type definitions.

 ## 📋 Requirements

 - Neovim >= **0.8.0** (needs to be built with **LuaJIT**)

-## Updates
+## Supported Languages

-### Major Update:

-Added support for multiple languages.
-The list of supported languages is as follows:
+Below is a list of the languages that are currently supported:

 - [x] TypeScript
+  - [x] TypeScript Zod
+  - [x] TypeScript Effect Schema
 - [x] JavaScript
+  - [x] JavaScript Prop Types
 - [x] Python
 - [x] C#
 - [x] Go